radargun/radargun/docs/benchmark_configuration/clusters.md

     </clusters>
 {% endhighlight %}

-This configuration defines three clusters of sizes 3, 9 and 15, each having three groups with equal numbers of slaves. `Scale` element sets a `cluster.size` [property](./properties.html) for each increment, which can be used for group naming (**discouraged**) and size definition.
+This configuration defines three clusters of sizes 3, 9 and 15, each having three groups with equal numbers of workers. `Scale` element sets a `cluster.size` [property](./properties.html) for each increment, which can be used for group naming (**discouraged**) and size definition.

 #### A bit more complex example